Durga-Singh/demo/README.md

 # demo
-This is a demo activity
+This is a demo activity.
 <div>
-  Do not waste your time here
+  Do not waste your time here.
 </div>